MouizGhouri/Project-Aftermath/Variables.md

 // error 006: must be assigned to an array
 ```

 A variable is capable of holding a character, integer value, boolean (true or false) and a float value (decimal value).
-The comments in the above code show that storing a string in a variable results into an error, the reason for which will be explained in the next chapter.
+The comments in the above code show that storing a string in a variable results into an error (as strings can be stored in *Arrays* only).
 Other than that, assigning a float value to a variable will result in a compiler warning, which can be avoided by adding ‘tags’.
 Without proper tags, the script will show warnings upon compilation but will be executable.
 Tags tell the compiler about the type of data that is intended to be stored in the variable, which in turn informs us in the form of errors or warning if we make a program-breaking mistake in the code.
 Example of tags :

 ```c
 new decimal_value = 1.0; // Incorrect